jostmey/dkm/repertoire-classification-problem/model/README.md

 ## Running the model(s)

 Running the script `train_val.py` fits 16 copies of the model to the training cohort.
 We run the script 8 times, resulting in a total of 128 copies of the model.
 We find the best fit to the training cohort out of all 128 copies.
 The initialization of the model can take 15 minutes or more before the gradient optimization begins.
-The script assumes the GPU has the same memory as a P100 16GB GPU.
+The script assumes an array of 8 GPUs with the same memory as a P100 16GB GPU.

 ```
 mkdir bin